RafaelLaya/ENGR102/README.md

 * In one of the homeworks we had to characterize one of the sensors, I chose the softpotentiometer.
-You can see those measurements in SoftPotReport.pdf and SoftPotExcel.xls
+You can see those measurements in SoftPotReport.pdf